kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

 ## Alternative configuration using volumes

-Some configurations can be done using volumes.
+You can use volumes to set some configurations.
 This type of configuration overrides values from previously set environment variables.

 ### Certificates